Fudan-iGEM/2024-wiki/src/design.md

 Our ultimate goal is to produce safe, reusable nickel microparticles.
 Therefore, we designed parts to enhance the efficiency of microparticle formation while mitigating toxicity.

-By utilizing carboxysomes, we create a concentrated environment for NiFe hydrogenase and nickel reduction.
+By utilizing carboxysomes, we create a concentrated environment for Ni/Fe hydrogenase and nickel reduction.
 This compartmentalization enhances the local concentrations of enzymes, improving the catalytic efficiency of hydrogenase and the overall rate of microparticle formation.

 ### Hydrogen Supply